 THE MASTER'S DHARMA TALK

-Chan master Lin-ch'i (Linji, d.867) displayed a famously fiery approach with students—involving iconoclasm, paradoxical dialogue, explosive shouting (the famous kwatz!) and even slapping/striking.
-He inspired the influential Lin-ch'i Chan school in China (later Rinzai Zen in Japan).
-Among the transcribed talks we have from Lin-ch'i, here are excerpts on how he chided students (and certain fellow teachers!) for their obtuseness in not awakening to the Buddha-nature "right before/behind your eyes" as he called it:
+Chan master Linji (Lin-chi, d.867) is said by the later (inauthentic) Song-dynasty "crazy wisdom" Chan literature to have displayed a famously fiery approach with students—involving iconoclasm, paradoxical dialogue, explosive shouting (the famous kwatz!) and even slapping/striking (though scholar Albert Welter has documented how such accounts should not be taken at face value).
+In any case, the image of Linji inspired the influential Linji Chan school in China (later known as Rinzai Zen in Japan).
+Among the transcribed talks we have from Linji, here are excerpts—some of which may be genuine sayings from Linji—on how he chided students (and certain fellow teachers!) for their obtuseness in not awakening to the Buddha-nature "right before/behind your eyes" as he called it:

 “O you, followers of Truth… do not be deceived by others.
 Inwardly or outwardly, if you encounter any obstacles, lay them low right away.
 If you encounter the Buddha [as merely a mind object], slay him; if you encounter the Patriarch, slay him; if you encounter the parent or the relative, slay them all without hesitation, for this is the only way to deliverance.
 Do not get yourself entangled with any object, but stand above, pass on, and be free.
 As I see those so-called followers of Truth all over the country, there are none who come to me free and independent of objects.
 In dealing with them, I strike them down any way they come….
 There are indeed so far none who have presented themselves before me all alone, all free, all unique.
 They are inevitably found caught by the idle tricks of the old masters! … They are all ghostly existences, ignominious gnomes haunting the woods, elf-spirits of the wilderness.
 They are madly biting into all heaps of filth.
 O you, why are you wasting all the pious donations of the devout [who give to the monastery]!
 Do you think you deserve the name of ‘monk’ when you are still entertaining mistaken ideas of Zen?
 You are putting another head over your own!
 What do you lack in yourselves?
 O you, followers of Truth, what you are making use of at this very moment is none other than what makes a Patriarch or a Buddha.
 But you do not believe me, and stupidly seek it outwardly….
 There are no realities outside, nor is there anything [any “thing”] inside you may lay your hands on!”